-Direct any questions about this policy to Office of the Vice President for Research or the HSC Office of the Vice Chancellor for Research.
+Direct any questions about this policy to Office of the Vice President for Research or the Office of the HSC Vice President for Research.

-- 1. Faculty shall follow procedures for proposal preparation and submission as outlined, from time to time, in the procedures promulgated by the Office of the VPR, for main-campus and branch-campus sponsored research, and the VCR-HSC for HSC sponsored research. - 1a.
+1. Faculty shall follow procedures for proposal preparation and submission as outlined, from time to time, in the procedures promulgated by the Office of the VPR, for main-campus and branch-campus sponsored research, and the HSC Vice President for Research for HSC sponsored research.

+1a.
 Faculty Research Support Services (FRSS), under the direction of the VPR, provides assistance to non-HSC faculty and staff by:

-- Finding funding sources matching research interests and project development. - Developing and preparing proposals (including budget). - Navigating UNM's proposal process. - Planning, coordinating, and supporting large and complex proposal efforts requiring numerous partnerships and multidisciplinary collaborations.
+- Finding funding sources matching research interests and project development. - Developing and preparing proposals (including budget). - Navigating UNM's proposal process.

+Planning, coordinating, and supporting large and complex proposal efforts requiring numerous partnerships and multidisciplinary collaborations.